mz5252/ImageQ/README.md

 ## Instructions for Running ImageQ GUI on MATLAB Online
 ### Step 1: Prepare Your Files
 Make sure the following files are available locally on your computer:
-- .m files in the main folder – the main GUI script
+- main.m and src folder – the main GUI script
 - Sample image files (.tif, .png, .jpg)
 - Optional: .xlsx parameter files for loading preset configurations